abhisekmaiti19/hackAduck/README.md

   Quick-Store by techkydevs
 </h1>

-This repository is for Hack-a-duck hackathon by Psyberduck and our theme is a e-commerce website having essentials and delivered through delivery agent partner during pandemic.
+This repository is for Hack-a-duck hackathon by Psyberduck and our theme is an e-commerce website having essentials and delivered through delivery agent partner during pandemic.

 ## 🚀 Deployment Link